redis/redis-doc/topics/cluster-spec.md

 ---

-There is an exception for the computation of the hash slot that is used in order to implemenent **hash tags**.
+There is an exception for the computation of the hash slot that is used in order to implement **hash tags**.
 Hash tags are a way to ensure that two keys are allocated in the same hash slot.
 In the future this may be used, for example, in order to allow certain multi-keys operations while the cluster is *stable* (no resharding is in progress).